 Students are expected to complete a total of 1000 hours at their rotating practicum sites during the third year of their studies.
 These sites include, but are not limited to, a variety of fields such as the counselling center of the University, non-psychiatric medical settings, schools, addiction centers and community counselling centers.
 The supervision of these 1000 hours will be conducted be licensed experts in the field with many years of clinical and supervision experience.

 Graduates are employed in a variety of settings depending on the services they provide and the client populations they serve.
 Some are employed in colleges and universities as teachers, supervisors, researchers, and service providers.
 Others are employed in independent practice providing counselling, psychotherapy, assessment, and consultation services to individuals, couples, families, groups, and organizations.
 Additional settings in which counselling psychologists practice include community mental health centers, hospitals, family services, health maintenance organizations, rehabilitation agencies, business and industrial organizations and consulting firms.

-The Faculty of the BSc in Psychology
+Click here to see the Faculty of the MSc in Counselling Psychology